On the spectral gap of some Cayley graphs on the Weyl group $W(B_n)$: Introduction

 There is another result which is worth mentioning since it has an interesting overlap with Theorem \ref{thm:main}.
 In \cite{Kas} it is proved that if $(G,S)$ is a finite Coxeter system, then both the spectral gap and the Kazhdan constant are determined by the defining representation.
 In our notation, this implies that if $G=W(B_n)$ and if $w$ is the sum of a Coxeter generating set, that is

 the $\psi_{W_n}(w) = \psi_{W_n}(w, \dD_n)$.
 This result covers every finite Coxeter group, but applies (essentially) to only one element of the group algebra, namely $w = \sum_{s\in S} s$, where $S$ is a Coxeter generator for $G$.
 The approach used in the proof of this theorem is very different from ours, and in Section 5 of \cite{cesiOctopus} we explain why it is unlikely that it could be effective for dealing with more general elements $w$ of the group algebra.
 Since the defining representation $\dD_n$ of $W_n$ is a subrepresentation of $\dP_n$, Kassabov's result is stronger than ours for $w$ of the form \eqref{eq:cox}.
 Nevertheless, \eqref{eq:main} is optimal for a general $w$ of type \eqref{eq:wmain}.
-If Section \ref{sec:rem} we show, in fact, that the theorem is (in general) false if we try to improve it by either (1) allowing sets $A$ of even cardinality, \ie\ replace $Y^-_n$ with $Y^+_n \cup Y^-_n$, or (2) replacing $\dP_n$ with a subrepresentation.
+In Section \ref{sec:rem} we show, in fact, that the theorem is (in general) false if we try to improve it by replacing $\dP_n$ with a subrepresentation.
+We also discuss a possible generalization of Theorem \ref{thm:main}.

 \medno